input-output-hk/theseus/Readme.md

         if daedalus.create_wallet(walletname, phrase)
             print("Created Wallet: {0}").format(wallet.dump())

-This will connect to a local instance on 127.0.0.1:8090 , if you want to control a remote installation you need to setup an SSH tunnnel like this before you start theseus.
+This will connect to a local instance on 127.0.0.1:8090.

+If you want to control a remote installation an ssh tunnel will be created automatically.

+   daedaus.API(host='remotehost' port=1234)
     ssh -Nv -L 127.0.0.1:8090:127.0.0.1:8090 user@remotehost.com